Electronic/fiber artwork by Phillip Stearns

 —Terrible, terrible, he was saying.
 Terrible times.
 All the poor little children.
 Poor Laila.
 Poor Jacob.

-Then he seemed to remember again that she was there.
+Then he seemed to remember again she was there.

 —I knew your grandfather, he said softly, and he counted out far too many dollars in exchange for her mother's watch.